ManticoreGamesInc/platform-documentation/src/wip_docs/lightLuaTutorial.md

     switchTrigger.interactedEvent:Connect(OnSwitchInteraction)
     ```

-    Notice how I updated the comment describing what our `OnSwitchInteraction` function does.
+    Notice how we updated the comment describing what our `OnSwitchInteraction` function does.

 9. Press play and interact with the switch.
 Now press <kbd>TAB</kbd> to pause gameplay and look in the Hierarchy.
 You should see “**LightTemplate**” at the bottom of the Hierarchy.
 Depending on where you are in the scene, you may even be able to see the light, which spawned at coordinates (0, 0, 0).